lancenacabuan/Shaliah/README.md

 principle of agency in ancient Judaism has been examined in both legal-historical studies and biblical scholarship.
-In Jewish rabbinic law, as codified in the Mishnah and Talmud, the dictum *"Shelucho shel adam k'moto"*–"a man's agent is like himself"–encapsulates the idea that a duly authorized agent acts on behalf of the sender such that the agent's actions are legally the actions of the sender[\[36\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=2,be%20downplayed%2C%20for%20everything%20the)[\[37\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=repeated%20maxim%20among%20the%20Jewish,an%20ordinary%20envoy%20with%20a).
+In Jewish rabbinic law, as codified in the Mishnah and Talmud, the dictum *"Shelucho shel adam k'moto"* – "a man's agent is like himself" – encapsulates the idea that a duly authorized agent acts on behalf of the sender such that the agent's actions are legally the actions of the sender[\[36\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=2,be%20downplayed%2C%20for%20everything%20the)[\[37\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=repeated%20maxim%20among%20the%20Jewish,an%20ordinary%20envoy%20with%20a).